hexagontk/hexagon/hexagon_settings/README.md

 previous parameters with the same name if they exist.

 !!!
 Tip
-    The map with configuration parameters can be converted to any type using the `convertToObject` utility method in Core serialization helpers.
-TODO Add links to the methods/modules.
+    The map with configuration parameters can be converted to any type using the [toObject] utility method in [Core serialization helpers].

-TODO Add example of defining simple settings using data classes instead this module.

 Below there is a code fragment showing how to add custom settings sources and load its properties:

 @code hexagon_settings/src/test/kotlin/HexagonSettingsSamplesTest.kt:settingsUsage

+For defining simple settings, data classes can be used instead this module:

+@code hexagon_settings/src/test/kotlin/HexagonSettingsSamplesTest.kt:settingsDataClasses

+[toObject]: /api/hexagon_core/hexagon_core/com.hexagonkt.serialization/to-object.html
+[Core serialization helpers]: /api/hexagon_core/hexagon_core/com.hexagonkt.serialization

 # Package com.hexagonkt.settings